angusivory/orienteering-results/README.md

 # webparsing
-This is a project for trying to extract race results from a club's website.
+This is a project for extracting race results from a club's website.
 ## format
 It is based on the SI Results layout.